The Office (Indian TV series): Development

 In January 2019, Applause Entertainment entered partnership in which they will develop the Indian versions of hit series such as The Office and Criminal Justice.

 The Office team set to adapt the entirety of the British version with episode count being 28 for the adaptation.

 Casting

-By June 2018, the casting for the show got completed with roping the talents for the lead roles with continued casting for recurring and guest roles.
+By June 2018, the casting for the show was complete for the lead roles, with continued casting for recurring and guest roles.